named-data/NDN-CCL-API/name.rst

     .. code-block:: c++

-        const Component& getComponent(
+        const Component& get(
-            size_t i
+            int i
         ) const;

 :Parameters:

     - ``i``
         The index of the component to get, starting from 0.
+However, if i is negative, return the component at size() - (-i).

 :Returns: